Robert Martin (singer): Childhood

 He began his interest in music very early.
 At home his parents had a Lester Spinet piano, and as soon as he was tall enough to reach the keys, he taught himself to play by ear.
 "I recognized chord progressions and melodies, and I could reproduce them after I had listened to them."
 He started taking piano lessons at age 8, although he already knew how to play and compose blues.
 After learning to read music he left the lessons, because "I preferred what I was able to learn on my own."
-He is completely self-taught with his voice and with almost all the instruments, especially the wind of metal and wood, except the french horn, which he perfected at the Curtis Institute of Music.
+He is completely self-taught with his voice and with almost all the instruments, especially wind instruments, except the french horn, which he perfected at the Curtis Institute of Music.
 While he was an outstanding student at high school, a member of the National Honor Society, and an accomplished sportsman (a wrestling champion and excellent baseball player who considered playing professionally), he preferred to pursue music.

 Martin learned to play french horn in elementary school.
 When he was in third grade, students were given a test to choose pupils for the band.
 He got a perfect score on the test and was given a french horn in fourth grade at age nine.
 A few years later he became passionate about the blues and wanted to play the saxophone after listening to Ray Charles saxophonist David "Fathead" Newman.
 Finally at age 13 he persuaded the head of the band to let him play the saxophone.
 After a few weeks he had learned the instrument well enough to become the main tenor of the band.

 In 1969, Martin entered the Curtis Institute of Music where he undertook intensive classical studies.
 In Curtis, he had Mason Jones, the principal french horn orchestra interpreter of the Philadelphia Orchestra, as teacher, and he performed the classical repertoire under the baton of Eugene Ormandy, Claudio Abbado, Lorin Maazel and Seiji Ozawa.